 To operate, a fuel cell requires several other subsystems named Balance of Plant (BoP).
-It includes an air/oxygen supply conditioning subsystem, a thermal management subsystem, an electric power management and conditioning subsystem, and a control system [5].
+It includes an air/oxygen supply conditioning subsystem, a fuel supply conditioning subsystem, a thermal management subsystem, an electric power management and conditioning subsystem, and a control system [5].